Laragear/WebAuthn/README.md

 If `sodium` or the [`paragonie/sodium-compat`](https://github.com/paragonie/sodium_compat) package is not installed, the server won't report EdDSA 25519 compatibility to the authenticator, and any EdDSA 25519 public key previously stored will fail validation.

-Consider also that there are no signs of EdDSA 25519 incorporation into PHP `ext-openssl` extension, as this algorithm is exclusive to htye `sodium` extension.
+Consider also that there are no signs of EdDSA 25519 incorporation into PHP `ext-openssl` extension, as this algorithm is exclusive to the `sodium` extension.

 ## Laravel Octane Compatibility